angelobattaglia/DFN/README.md

 # Run either main.py, main1.py or main2.py
 Just run those scripts, and 6 files will be created:\
 2 visualizations in .html format\
-4 .txt files containing the datas about the mutual intersections
+4 .txt files containing the datas about the mutual intersections and other informations